minhhh/minhhh.github.io/blog/content/2017-01-02-unity-mecanim.md

 ## Best Practices

 * [Animation events not firing](http://answers.unity3d.com/questions/806949/animation-events-not-firing.html) when the event is near the endframe, so either use a third party event dispatcher, or use `StateMachineBehaviour`.

+* Use custom class to cache animation event
+    * You might catch animation events using a general event handler function such as `OnAnimationEvent (AnimationEvent)`, however this might not be the best solution since you will have to do a switch case in your main logic class.
+This will make the main logic class (e.g. Enemy, Player) knows too much about the flow to handle animation event.
+Also you might not be able to reuse common code.
+    * A better way is to have a generic custom class to handle animation event, e.g. `AnimatorHandler`.
+This class will have most common function such as `OnAnimationStart`, `OnAnimationEnd`, `OnAnimationUpdate`.
+You can pass custom handle functions in as callback if you need to.
+This class also has common utility function such as getting current state name, check if any animation is playing etc.

 * When importing animations, make sure to `Bake into pose` the part where you don't want to move by Root motion.
 Also use `Offset` to fix Average velocity not zero problems, e.g. walking animation that has a X speed

 * Change the animation speed of specific layer
     * There's no way to change the animation speed of specific layer.
 The current best way is to Use blend tree to control the speed of a particular layer based on parameter.
 See [Mecanim - Change animation speed of specific animation or layers](http://forum.unity3d.com/threads/mecanim-change-animation-speed-of-specific-animation-or-layers.160395/)
     * You can also change the speed of particular state in Editor and via script